carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 questions:
 - "What is JupyterLab?"
 - "How do I move around in JupyterLab?"
-- "How can I set up Twarc on JupyterLab?"
+- "How can I set up twarc on JupyterLab?"
-- "What’s a good way of running Twarc in our Jupyter environment?"
+- "What’s a good way of running twarc in our Jupyter environment?"
 objectives:
 - "Become acquainted with the Jupyter Lab tools"
 - "Set up directory and data folder"
-- "Set up Twarc with your keys and tokens"
+- "Set up twarc with your keys and tokens"
 keypoints:
 - "Navigating a virtual Python environment / JupyterLab"
 - "Configuring an application to work with an API"